Duniart – Photography and Blog by Toine IJsseldijk

 Day 2 – Jul 12: Windhoek – Grootfontein (Roy’s Rest Camp)

-Willem-Jan and Willeke’s arrival flight was delayed to this morning, due to bad weather in Europe… As Mega and I had already done all shopping yesterday we arranged to meet at the airport, pick-up our second car and start our journey direct from the airport in Windhoek, heading to Grootfontein for a stop-over on our way to Caprivi.
+Willem-Jan and Willeke’s arrival flight was delayed to this morning, due to bad weather in Europe… As Mega and I had already picked up our car and done all shopping yesterday we arranged to meet at the airport, pick-up our second car there and start our journey direct from the airport in Windhoek, heading to Grootfontein for a stop-over on our way to the Caprivi strip.
+It’s a good tar road all the way, so you can really drive a decent distance in just half a day.

-We arrived there in the afternoon, and spend our first night in the bush at the very nice and comfortable Roy’s Rest Camp.
+We arrived in Grootfontein in the afternoon, and spend our first night in the bush at the very nice and comfortable Roy’s Rest Camp.
 I had stayed in this camp during my first rip to Namibia, back in 2018, also on our way to Caprivi.
+The location is just a bit off the main tar road, surrounded by bush and with a decent amount of small wildlife roaming around the camp, including Dik Dik and Guineafowl, which both are not always easy to photograph elsewhere!

 Day 3 – Jul 13: Grootfontein – Divundu, Mahango Game Reserve (Ngepi Camp)

-This day we drove via Rundu to Divundu, in the Caprivi Strip.
+The next day we drove via Rundu to Divundu, in the Caprivi Strip.
 Caprivi is a narrow protrusion of land in Northeast Namibia, bordered by Botswana, Angola and Zambia.
-It is Namibia’s most water-rich area, with the Okavango and Kwando rivers flowing through it from Angola, with the Okavango flowing into Botswana and the Kwando becoming the Chobe river, before merging with the mighty Zambezi river from Zambia, just before the famous Victoria Falls on the border of Zambia and Zimbabwe.
+It is Namibia’s most water-rich area, with the Kavango and Kwando rivers flowing through it from Angola; the Kavango river, or Okavango, then flows into Botswana and ends in the Okavango Delta, and the Kwando river becomes the Chobe river, before merging with the mighty Zambezi river from Zambia, just before the famous Victoria Falls on the border of Zambia and Zimbabwe.

 We decided to visit one of the traditional houses which are dotted along the almost perfectly straight road.
 We didn’t want to just stop and walk into someone’s privacy though, so we decided to stop near a few traditional houses and have lunch first, hoping for some local kids to come to us and then ask if they can show us around at their homes.
 We didn’t have to wait very long to have some kids come closer to check us out…

-The entrance of the Mahango Game Reserve is less than half an hour from Ngepi Camp.
-The reserve is split by a road that connects Namibia with Botswana; each side of this road offers a distinctly different habitat and a sand track leads through each of them.
-One side consists of the floodplains of the Mahango river, which later becomes the Kavango river and then feeds the Okavango delta.
-The other side is further away from the river, more dry and patches of savannah surrounded by thicker bush.
-There’s also a man-made waterhole, to provide a lifeline for its wildlife.
-Always a good place to visit.
+The entrance of the Mahango Game Reserve is less than half an hour south from Ngepi Camp.
+The reserve is split by a gravel road that connects Namibia with Botswana; each side of this road offers a distinctly different habitat and a sand track leads through each of them.
+One side consists of the floodplains of the Kavango river, which further downstream in Botswana feeds the Okavango delta.
+The other side is further away from the river basin, more dry and with patches of savanna surrounded by thicker bush.
+There’s also a man-made waterhole at the farthest point of the sand road, to provide a lifeline for wildlife here.
+Always a good place to visit!

-In the afternoon we did a game drive through the floodplains first.
+In the afternoon we did a game drive through the floodplains first, as this is where a lot of the wildlife is congregating in the afternoon.

-With already so much wildlife we ended up not making it all the way to the viewpoint at the farthest point on the floodplains, as we had to make sure to be out of the park’s gate before sunset, when the gate simply will be locked…
+With already so much wildlife we ended up not making it all the way to the viewpoint at the farthest point of the sand road. overlooking the floodplains.
+We had to make sure to be out of the park’s gate before sunset, as that is when the gate simply will be locked… Until next morning.

 Day 4 – Jul 14: Mahango Game Reserve

 In the morning we did a private sunrise river cruise, which was really good fun and the guide of Ngepi Camp was excellent.
-Of course the hippos were the main target, but also crocodiles, buffaloes and of course plenty of birds.
+Of course the hippos were our main target, but also crocodiles, buffaloes and of course plenty of birds.
+For bird watchers this is really a must visit destination!

 It was an awesome trip on the river, so much to see!
-What is surprising is that how few boats you see; this part of Namibia is still relative unknown amongst the fast increasing number of visitors, while these wetlands add so much to a Namibia experience, which is generally very dry and mostly dominated by desert landscapes and dry riverbeds.
+What is surprising is that how few boats you see; this part of Namibia is still relative unknown amongst the fast increasing number of visitors, while these wetlands add so much to a Namibia experience.
+Most of Namibia is generally very dry and mostly dominated by desert landscapes and dry riverbeds.

-Back in camp we had breakfast and then went on our next safari drive, again to the floodplains we visited the day before.
+Back in camp we had breakfast and then relaxed a couple of ours, which we hadn’t done yet since arriving in Namibia!
+After lunch we went on our next safari drive, again to the floodplains we visited the day before.
+Today we wanted to make it to the viewpoint, for some sundowners.

 This side of the park is not as rich in wildlife, but we were hoping to see some new animals.
 And we did: near the waterhole we found a small herd of Roan antelope, a fairly rare antelope that likes to dwell the savanna.

-We wanted to explore a bit more of the Caprivi strip and at the same time shorten a bit the drive to our next destination.
-So we decided to travel a little west along the Kavango river, to a place recommended to us by our car rental company: the Mobola Island Lodge.
+That was the Mahango Game Reserve, an excellent start of our trip.
+As we wanted to explore a bit more of the Caprivi strip and at the same time shorten a bit the drive to our next destination we had decided to travel a little west along the Kavango river, to a place recommended to us by our car rental company: the Mobola Island Lodge.
 A fairly luxury safari lodge, but also with some excellent camp sites, right on the shore of the river.

-We booked another private river cruise, to explore not only the Namibian side of the river, but also the other side, which is Angola.
+It was only an hour drive, and upon arrival we booked another private sunset river cruise.
+We then had lunch in our camp and relaxed a couple of hours; Willem-Jan and Willeke even had a swim in the resort’s pool.
+It then was time for our sunset river cruise, to explore not only the Namibian side of the Kavango river, but also the other side, which is Angola.

 An excellent last afternoon along the Kavango river, making ourselves ready for our next destination and experience: the San bushmen, one of the indigenous tribes of Namibia!